 Texas Health Harris Methodist Hospital Hurst-Euless-Bedford and Texas Health Presbyterian Hospital Denton are two acute care hospitals in Texas Health Resources, a nonprofit health system that cares for more patients in North Texas than any other provider.

 A large and diverse patient population provides residents with experience in treating both rare and common diseases.
-Residents also gain exposure to a variety of healthcare payors, including Medicare, Medicaid, indigent care, managed care and private insurers.
+Residents also gain exposure to a variety of healthcare payors, including Medicare, Medicaid, indigent care, managed care and private insurers, and rotate on the campuses of both Texas Health HEB and Texas Health Denton for equal experience.
 Residents provide increasingly independent patient care as they progress to the next postgraduate year level.
-The Texas Health HEB and Texas Health Denton Internal Medicine Residency Program will equip residents to provide independent, comprehensive medical care, even for patients with the most complicated and severe illnesses.
+The Texas Health HEB Internal Medicine Residency Program will equip residents to provide independent, comprehensive medical care, even for patients with the most complicated and severe illnesses.

 Residents receive admissions from the emergency room, private attending physicians, the ambulatory clinic patient population and two hospitalist groups.
 Each ward team is on call every fourth day and consists of two interns, a resident (who is in the second year of the program or higher) and an attending.
 Each intern cares for a maximum of 10 patients at a time.